Ancient chanting healing for modern life May 12 2020

 Chanting a mantra on each individual bead is counted as a prayer and modern yogis consider it to be a kind of brain training, inner engineering.
 When seeds are thrown onto the earth, they land in different ways, the seeds facing sideways or downwards will still find their way up to grow into the light.
 The same way chanting is like planting the seed of nirvana, it will blossom.
 There are many benefits of chanting, aligning authentically with our soul purpose, feeling one with nature, doing work we enjoy, finding harmony in our relationships, acting from love and kindness and learning to manage our ego, finding ways to serve others and flourishing creatively being in our natural flow.

 Try practicing a mantra meditation with a mala, find a comfortable seated position such as easy pose.
-Start by relaxing the breath, observing the flow of the breath through the nose gently coming into the nose and leaving the nose, remembering to take long deep slow breaths from deep within the belly.
+Start by relaxing the breath, observing the flow of the breath through the nose gently coming in through the nose and leaving the nose, remembering to take long deep slow breaths from deep within the belly.
 A simple mantra to get you started, Waheguru, holding the mala in your right hand and let it drape between your middle and index finger.
-Touch the Guru bead, your starting point.
-Use your thumb to draw the next bead over your thumb.
+Touch the Guru bead, your starting point, use your thumb to draw the next bead over your thumb.
 As you move your fingers to the next bead, recite your mantra out loud from your heart, as a whisper, or silently in your mind on each bead, continue until you feel the guru bead again you would have recited it 108 times, one can continue for as many times as one chooses.
 The ideal time to have a meditation practice is in Amrit vela - the ambrosial hours are considered auspicious, between 3.00 am 6.00am when it is calm and peaceful.

 The Sohavi collection includes a beautiful collection of natural gemstone Mala’s called Mahi with luxurious tassels that are the perfect faith tool for chanting.
 Designed from the heart finished by hand.